-Having considered the credit risks arising in respect of the exposures to NGET, the Directors consider that those risks are extremely low, given the evidence available to them.
-At 31 March 2015 amounts due from NGET amounted to £nil (2014: £nil).
+Having considered the credit risks arising in respect of the exposures to NGET, as detailed above, the Directors consider that those risks are extremely low.
+At 31 March 2017 amounts due from NGET amounted to £nil (2016: £nil).

 In respect of the counterparties to the cash flow derivative hedges (RPI swaps and Interest Rate swaps) these arrangements have been entered into with banks.
-At 31 March 2015, the fair values attributable to these positions were liabilities amounting to £13,486k (2014: £nil), and as a consequence there is no credit risk to the Company at this date.
+At 31 March 2017, the fair values attributable to these positions were liabilities amounting to £25,003k (2016: £12,988k), and as a consequence there is no credit risk to the Company at this date.